aws-samples/sample-resource-quota-and-control-plane-utilization/cmd/resourcequota/README.md

 Finally you need to upload the resulting lambda-layer.zip file to an s3 bucket and keep track of the full path as we will need to add it to the cloudformation template.

+#### Deploying the Cloudformation Template

-2. Navigate to the `infra/resourcequota` folder.
+Navigate to the `infra/resourcequota` folder.
 Ensure there is a template.yaml file located in that directory.
 ```bash
 root-dir/
         infra/